Master Spotify's Algorithm

 Data Source: Spotify for Artists "Listeners" and "Engagement" tabs

 Hook & Hold shows retention curves before release.
-Star Moment identifies skip-proof opener.
+Viral Hook identifies skip-proof opener.
 Don't wait for S4A data validate upfront.

 Why the first 30 seconds decide everything